OpenSpace/openspace.github.io/docs/tutorials/users/navigationfocus.md

 ## Retargeting
  - Open the focus menu by clicking.
 Select your focus from the list or type to search.
  - When you select your new object of focus, the camera will move to look at your new target.
- - The amount of time taken to change the focus can be adusted in the settings under Settings -> Orbital Navigator -> "Retarget interpolation time."
+ - The amount of time taken to change the focus can be adjusted in the settings under Settings -> Orbital Navigator -> "Retarget interpolation time."
 The higher the number, the longer it will take to switch between targets.
  - After choosing a new target, you will then have to fly to it, by [zooming in](/docs/tutorials/users/navigationcamera.html#zoom).

 ## Many Items Will Focus You on the Sun
  - Since focusing on an item will always focus on its center, focusing on many items will appear to target the sun.
- - This is because an items like "HII Regions" or "Jupiter Trail" are datasets based around the sun.
+ - This is because items like "HII Regions" or "Jupiter Trail" are datasets based around the sun.
  - For these types of items, there is no point in focusing on them, instead target 'Orion Nebula' or 'Jupiter.'
  - To target an individual item from a dataset, you must first create a bookmark for it.
 Stay tuned for the [Customizing - Bookmarks](docs/tutorials/users/customizingbookmarks) tutorial.